Mae-Shahvirdi/WSDA-Music-Company/README.md

 [1947.97](https://github.com/Mae-Shahvirdi/WSDA-Music-Company/blob/main/2.%20How%20much%20money%20did%20WSDA%20Music%20make%20during%20the%20same%20period%3F)

 ##
-# Second Step
-## Gathering insight about customers and employees
+# Second Step: Gathering insight about customers and employees
 ### Identifying customers who made purchases between the years 2011 and 2012 alongside their sales representatives, and total transaction amounts for each customer.
 [By joining tables and applying filters](https://github.com/Mae-Shahvirdi/WSDA-Music-Company/blob/main/3.%20Identifying%20customers%20who%20made%20purchases%20between%20the%20years%202011%20and%202012%20alongside%20their%20sales%20representatives,%20and%20total%20transaction%20amounts%20for%20each%20customer.)